-At first, Stallman viewed these notices with alarm.
-Rare was the software program that didn't borrow source code from past programs, and yet, with a single stroke of the president's pen, Congress had given programmers and companies the power to assert individual authorship over communally built programs.
-It also injected a dose of formality into what had otherwise been an informal system.
-Even if hackers could demonstrate how a given program's source-code bloodlines stretched back years, if not decades, the resources and money that went into battling each copyright notice were beyond most hackers' means.
-Simply put, disputes that had once been settled hacker-to-hacker were now settled lawyer-to-lawyer.
+Stallman saw these notices as the flags of an invading, occupying army.
+Rare was the program that didn't borrow source code from past programs, and yet, with a single stroke of the president's pen, the U.S. government had given programmers and companies the legal power to forbid such reuse.
+Copyright also injected a dose of formality into what had otherwise been an informal system.
+Simply put, disputes that had once been settled hacker-to-hacker were now to be settled lawyer-to-lawyer.
 In such a system, companies, not hackers, held the automatic advantage.
+Some saw placing one's name in a copyright notice as taking responsibility for the quality of the code, but the copyright notice usually has a company's name, and there are other ways for individuals to say what code they wrote.